open-make/airtrack-code/README.md

 # README

 This is the code for the air-track project.
-Find more informatoin under [neuro-airtrack.com/](http://www.neuro-airtrack.com/).
+The main code is within the "airtrack" folder.

+An additional code to move the linear actuator is within the "Linear actuator code" folder.